Televisión Española: 1950s

 Televisión Española was established at a building of Paseo de la Habana in Madrid, and after some time of technical tests, its free-to-air black-and-white fullscreen standard-definition monaural live analogue terrestrial television transmissions on VHF frequencies were officially launched on 28 October 1956 with a special inaugural program.
-The next day, three evening hours a day of regular live broadcasting began from its single 250 m2 studio, becoming the first regular television service in Spain.
+The next day, three hours a day of regular live evening broadcasting began from its single 250 m2 studio, becoming the first regular television service in Spain.
 At that time, there were only 600 receivers in operation in the city and the coverage barely reached a radius of 70 km.

 An initial news bulletin, called Últimas Noticias, was created within a week and a weather forecast was first aired on 2 November 1956.
 On 13 January 1957, the first fiction was produced, an adaptation of the 1916 one-act play Before Breakfast by American playwright Eugene O'Neill, and in February 1957, the first fiction series, the sitcom Los Tele-Rodríguez.
 On 15 September 1957, the evening edition of the flagship Telediario newscast was premiered, with the afternoon edition following on 28 April 1958.

 On 27 April 1958, TVE aired its first live broadcast from out-of-studio, the 1957–58 La Liga season football match between Atlético Madrid and Real Madrid CF from the Metropolitano Stadium in Madrid.
-On 12 October 1958, the broadcasting centre in Zaragoza was inaugurated and on the first week of February 1959, the broadcasting center in Barcelona began to operate.
+On 12 October 1958, the broadcasting centre in Zaragoza was inaugurated and on the first week of February 1959, the broadcasting centre in Barcelona began to operate.
 On 14 July 1959, the Miramar studios in Barcelona were opened.